Sir George Sinclair, 2nd Baronet: Family

 Sinclair married, on 1 May 1816, Lady Catherine Camilla Manners (dau. of the 1st Lord Huntingtower), and with her had three sons and three daughters.
 He was succeeded in the baronetcy by his eldest surviving son, John George Tollemache Sinclair, M.P. for Caithness, 1869–85.
-His eldest son, Dudley Sinclair, was the director of the New Zealand Association, a colonisation and land company formed in New Zealand in 1937.
+His eldest son, Dudley Sinclair, was the director of the New Zealand Association, a colonisation and land company formed in London UK in 1837.
 In the late 1830s, Dudley invested in a logging and trading settlement at Cornwallis, New Zealand, hoping to remake the family fortune lost by John Sinclair by establishing a trading and shipping company on the Manukau Harbour.
 The settlement was mired with problems, unable to successfully log the southern Waitākere Ranges, to the point where settlement leader Lachlan McLachlan confronted the investor, challenging him to a duel.
 Sinclair refused, and McLachlan later entered Sinclair's Auckland home, beating him with a horsewhip.
 Weeks after the event, Sinclair committed suicide at his home, on 23 September 1844.